GreatFruitOmsk/pyqtdeploy-mirror/doc/command_line.rst

 .. cmdoption:: --package PACKAGE

-    This is required by the :option:`configure` action to specify the package.
+    This is required by the :option:`configure` and :option:`install` actions to specify the package.

 .. cmdoption:: --project FILE